-In applying sections 2-4 and 6, obliged entities are allowed to observe a simplified customer due diligence procedure when, based on the risk assessment referred to in chapter 2, section 3, they assess the risk of money laundering and terrorist financing associated with the customer relationship or an individual transaction to be negligible in nature.
-However, obliged entities shall monitor customer relationships in the manner referred to in section 4, subsection 2 of this chapter in order to detect any exceptional or unusual transactions.
-An obliged entity is not allowed to apply a simplified customer due diligence procedure if the obliged entity detects exceptional or suspicious transactions.
-(376/2021)
+In applying sections 2-4 and 6, obliged entities are allowed to observe a simplified customer due diligence procedure when, based on the risk assessment, they assess the risk of money laundering and terrorist financing associated with the customer relationship or an individual transaction to be negligible in nature.
+However, obliged entities shall monitor customer relationships in the manner referred to in section 4, subsection 2 of this chapter in order to detect any unusual or suspicious transactions.
+An obliged entity is not allowed to apply a simplified customer due diligence procedure if the obliged entity detects unusual or suspicious transactions.
+(444/2023)